thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Transaction IDs can now be linked to the transaction details page in the payment processor (per gateway)
 * New: Added a WP CLI command for generating test purchase data
-* New: "price_id" parameter introduced for [purchase_link] short code to allow purchasing a single price option
+* New: "price_id" parameter introduced for [purchase_link] shortcode to allow purchasing a single price option
-* New: Added support for variable prices to the [edd_price] short code
+* New: Added support for variable prices to the [edd_price] shortcode
 * New: EDD_Download class to make interacting with Download products easier for theme and extension developers
 * New: edd_cart_item_tax_description filter
 * New: Purchase buttons can now display a quantity field